Thomas Elmer Braniff: Aviation pioneer

 In 1938, Braniff had initially looked for an investment banker in New York to help him with a public offering of his stock.
 However, he was not successful in garnering a banker to market his airline's shares but he did meet with one banker that would be interested if Braniff could prove that there was interest in his shares.
 As a result of this, Tom started the B Line Club in major cities and offered only 100 shares to each possible investor.
 He headed to Kansas City where he was well known in the insurance business and sold his first 100 share investment at US$27.50 per share to Frank Phillips, the founder of Phillips 66, and an original investor in the 1927 Oklahoma Aero Club.

 Tom Braniff set up B Line Clubs in Oklahoma City, Dallas, Houston, San Antonio, Corpus Christi, and Austin.
 In a very brief period Braniff had procured 21 members in his moderate risk airline investment group in Kansas City alone.
 By the mid-1950s, one of the original shares in the B Line Club were, as a result of stock splits, equal to six shares.
 A successful public offering of Braniff stock was made, in 1938, as a result of the success of the B Line Club which clear showed that there was public interest in the shares of Braniff Airways.
 The offering was not made via a Wall Street banking firm but by a Washington DC banker by the name of Ferdinand Eberstadt.

 Eberstadt was specialized in offering to the public shares of family owned corporations.
 Braniff and Eberstadt met and a deal was struck and the first offering was oversubscribed.
 A second larger and equally successful public offering was made several years later.
 Eberstadt became a Braniff Airways Board Member and was on the board for over eleven years.

-The unique innovation of Tom Braniff put Braniff on the map not only as a leader in air transportation but also in raising capital and minimizing investor risk.
+The innovation of Tom Braniff put Braniff on the map not only as a leader in air transportation but also in raising capital and minimizing investor risk.